Best Homemade Remedies For Cough

 Therefore, keep an uninvolved attitude.
 According to Dr. Tully, this keeps bacteria from your hands from getting to your mucous membranes (nose and mouth) and making you sick.

-While at it, check to see that you're washing your hands properly.
+While at it, check that you're washing your hands properly.
 According to the CDC, please wash your hands with soap and scrub them for at least 20 seconds (get between your fingers and under your nails!).
 If you're in a bind, choose hand sanitizer (such as these Purell travel-size bottles).

 4. Disinfect Your Phone